KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. container:: vulkan

 		Create a folder called `cmake` in the *workspace* directory.
 Download the linked file below and put it in `cmake`.
-This will be used in later chapters in our `CMakeLists.txt` to help build our project.
+This will be used by CMake to help build our project.

 		:download:`glsl_shader.cmake <../cmake/glsl_shader.cmake>`